peterbrittain/asciimatics/doc/source/troubleshooting.rst

 https://termux.com does the trick, but you need to install some extra packages before you can install asciimatics.

-After installing termux, star it up and run the following commands:
+After installing termux, start up the app and run the following commands:

 .. code-block:: bash